How to Clone Hard Drive in Windows 7 without Reinstalling: 4 Steps

 In fact, none of disk cloning software allows you to clone Windows 7 to new computer, since the hardware in different computers is different in most cases.
 You can perform the steps above successfully, but your computer will fail to boot.

 Well then, is there any working way to clone Windows 7 to new computer?
 The answer is Yes, you could consider using backup and restore method, which resolves the cloned drive not bootable after cloning.
-The core of making cloned drive bootable is to use the Universal Restore feature on the professional version.
-Please upgrade now before enjoying it!
+The core of making cloned drive bootable is to use the Universal Restore feature.
+You can enjoy it with the following steps!

 To backup disk in Windows 7: